SeattleTestbed/docs/Operating/Clearinghouse/Installation.md

 # Use python-path option of the `WSGIDaemonProcess` directiv to tell
 # WSGI where your virtualenv is at

-WSGIDaemonProcess chdjango user=ch processes=5 threads=10 python-path=/home/ch/deployment/clearinghouse:/home/ch/.virtualenvs/ch/lib/python2.7/site-packages
+WSGIDaemonProcess cibdjango user=ch processes=5 threads=10 python-path=/home/ch/deployment/clearinghouse:/home/ch/.virtualenvs/ch/lib/python2.7/site-packages
-WSGIProcessGroup chdjango
+WSGIProcessGroup cibdjango

 # HTTP
 <VirtualHost *:80>